Wayne Rooney equals all-time Manchester United scoring record with 249th goal

 Whereas five years ago, he twice scored 26 Premier League goals or more in the span of three seasons, he has just one in the league so far this year.
 Under Jose Mourinho, he has slowly slipped further down the pecking order.

-Going into Saturday’s FA Cup third round match with Reading, the Liverpudlian had a mere three goals to show for a half season of work.
-The last time Rooney failed to tally fewer than 14 goals in all competitions was in the 2003-2004 season, when he was 18.
-And considering that every season, there are more questions about whether Rooney still fits into and belongs at United, his chances of equaling, let along breaking, Sir Bobby Charlton’s all-time scoring record at the fabled club, looked to be diminishing.
+Going into Saturday’s FA Cup third-round match with Reading, the Liverpudlian had a mere three goals to show for a half season of work.
+The last time Rooney failed to tally fewer than 14 goals in all competitions was in the 2003-2004 season, when he was 19.
+And considering that every season there are more questions about whether Rooney still fits into and belongs at United, his chances of equaling, let along breaking, Sir Bobby Charlton’s all-time scoring record at the fabled club looked to be diminishing.

 So when Rooney finally scored his 249th goal for the club on Saturday, equaling Charlton in a vintage display, the relief was abundant.

 Goalkeeper Ali Al-Habsi denied Rooney early in a one-on-one showdown.
 But in the seventh minute, Anthony Martial ran at the defense, beat a man, fed Juan Mata who chipped to Rooney.
 After a United career of mostly majestic goals, he notched his name beside another record by dinking the ball in off his knee, a fortunate score.
 It counted all the same.
 And Sir Bobby Charlton cheered in the stands.
-Sir Alex Ferguson, the long-time United manager who signed and nurtured Rooney and coached him through his prime, smiled a rare smile.
+Sir Alex Ferguson, the longtime United manager who signed and nurtured Rooney and coached him through his prime, smiled a rare smile.

 The goal that tied the record for @WayneRooney! #Legend https://t.co/mqoeml0a7c